0 | 10

 In recent years, many countries have gone through the creditor managed multilateral debt relief initiatives that have provided some fiscal space for them to implement some social programmes.
 However, these initiatives are fraught with problems and do not appear to have offered a permanent exit from the debt problem.

-Additionally, the little that has been offered by way of relief has been diluted or remains under threat from the activities of unscrupulous secondary debt market participants, commonly termed "vulture funds".
+”.
 These unethical commercial entities have no useful role to play in the global financial system and must be outlawed.
 It is incumbent upon every country, particularly creditor countries that are the preferred jurisdictions of vulture funds, to take robust legislative measures to curb the activities of these predators.

 As civil society actors, you are well placed to advocate for such measures.